Skip to main content

 A short email every Monday with the week's new alerts, regional trends, and shareable graphics.
 Built for officers, branch managers, librarians, and case workers who need to stay current.

-A 45-minute "Scam Recognition" training for your team — branch tellers, dispatchers, fire & rescue community paramedics, librarians, faith leaders.
+A 45-minute "Scam Recognition" training for your team: branch tellers, dispatchers, fire and rescue community paramedics, librarians, faith leaders.
 We come to you, in person or virtual.

 Quarterly Maryland Scam Report